PandemicSystems/portal/README.md

 # cimidi-portal
 Web portal for coordination and dissemination of research

- mamaltaxanomy and     are the lookup tables
+ MamalTaxanomydictionary and IUCNRedListHabitatAssociations_Mammals are the lookup tables for the current working set